 Additional requirements for International applicants can be found here.

 The M.A.
 Program in English is designed to serve the interests and needs of a broad variety of graduate students, including returning students looking to supplement their previous work in literature and satisfy personal interests.
 With courses offered year round and primarily in the evening, the M.A.
 Program class schedule is convenient for both part-time and full-time students.
 Most of our students work and are enrolled part-time, taking one or two courses a semester as time permits.

 The core curriculum in the Master of Arts in English program focuses on the analysis of poetry, drama, fiction, film, and other kinds of texts; developing a critical vocabulary for describing the complexities of literary texts; understanding the nature of literary conventions; exploring the different literary traditions in British, American, and world literature; and investigating developments in and value of contemporary literary theory.
 The program supplements the core curriculum by providing instruction in rhetoric and composition.

 The program's concentration in Rhetoric and Composition provides students with optional instruction that will enhance their qualifications for teaching writing in high schools and community colleges.
 The program also recommends this concentration for students wishing to pursue careers as technical writers, editors, or Internet publishers.

-Applicants must have a B.A. in English or a minimum of 18 semester hour of literature coursework with a minimum GPA ranging from 3.5 to 4.0 in the coursework.
+Applicants must have a B.A. in English or a related field with a 3.0 GPA in upper level courses.
 Applicants must also have completed a course in literary criticism with a grade of B or higher.

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000